Purple Light Up 2018

 - Go to the #PurpleLightUp landing webpage for plenty of information, ideas and materials provided by Kate and Sarah.

 - Download this #PurpleLightUp flyer as a Word docx, which can be distributed by email.
+Share this #PurpleLightUp Press Release as a Word docx with any media, marketing or public relations contacts!

 - Ask your senior champion/sponsor and/or another senior colleague in your institution to do a VLOG in support of the #PurpleLightUp: download this #PurpleLightUp VLOG template as a Word docx for guidance on the length and content of the VLOG.